EventStore/documentation/docs/clients/tcp/dotnet/21.2/connecting.md

 ### Security

-The .NET API and EventStoreDB can communicate either over SSL or an unencrypted channel (by default).
+The .NET API and KurrentDB can communicate either over SSL or an unencrypted channel (by default).

 To configure the client-side of the SSL connection, use the builder method below.
-For more information on setting up the server end of the EventStoreDB for SSL, see [SSL Setup](security.md).
+For more information on setting up the server end of the KurrentDB for SSL, see [SSL Setup](security.md).

 ```csharp
 UseSslConnection(string targetHost, bool validateServer)